Peepers (Marvel Comics): Powers and abilities

 Peepers is a mutant with "telescopic eyesight" that enables him to see through solid objects as well as see things that are miles beyond normal vision range or too small for ordinary vision.
 He can also project beams of energy from his eyes.

 Other versions

-An alternate universe variant of Peepers from Earth-58163 appears in House of M as a member of Magneto's mutant army.
+An alternate universe version of Peepers from Earth-58163 appears in House of M as a member of Magneto's mutant army.

+Reception

+Peepers has been noted as an underwhelming villain.